On this page: Related Pages:

 You can also set the maximum time for completing a job.
 The timeout limits the amount of your license consumed by the job.
 If your job times out, data will still be collected until the timeout expires.

 You can configure your synthetic jobs to check the availability of pages or resources.
 You do this by setting the session status for when a page fails to load or when a resource is missing or inaccessible.
 You can also configure the job to ignore when a page fails or a resource is missing/inaccessible.

 The screenshot below configures the synthetic job to treat the session as Failed if any page fails to load and treats the session as Warning if any resource fails to load.
 If the job navigates to a page with an HTTP 4xx or 5xx status code, the session status will be set to

 FAILED.
 This, in turn, will trigger a Critical Event that you can set alerts on.
 If a resource fails to load, the session status will be set to

 Favicons are always ignored when checking the availability of resources.

 Your job can send warning events based on configured thresholds.
 If you check either or both of the Automatically retest after warning events or Automatically retest after critical events check boxes, then exceeded thresholds will trigger the execution of the job to be immediately repeated after the event is generated.

 For example, if the threshold for critical events is exceeded, the event Critical Started will be triggered and the test rerun.
 If the same threshold is exceeded for the repeated test, the event Critical Confirmed will be triggered and the test once again rerun.
 If the threshold continues to be exceeded, the event Critical Continues will be triggered and the test rerun.

-From the Events page shown below, you can see that the results of the first and successive tests exceeded the threshold for synthetic availability and triggered the Error Started, Error confirmed after restart, Error Continues, and Problem Ended events.
+From the Events page shown below, you can see that the results of the first and successive tests exceeded the threshold for critical events and triggered the Critical Started, Critical Confirmed, and Critical Continues events.